Abdominal Abscess Treatment & Management

 Approach Considerations

-Contraindications to surgical correction of abdominal abscesses are based on the patient’s comorbidities and on the individual’s ability to tolerate surgery.
+Contraindications for surgical correction of abdominal abscesses are based on the patient’s comorbidities and on the individual’s ability to tolerate surgery.

-Antibiotic therapy involves the administration of parenteral empirical antibiotics.
-It should be initiated before abscess drainage and concluded when all systemic signs of sepsis have resolved.
+Pharmacologic therapy involves the empiric administration of parenteral empiric antibiotics.
+This should be initiated before abscess drainage and concluded when all systemic signs of sepsis have resolved.
 Because abscess fluid usually contains a mixture of aerobic and anaerobic organisms, initial empiric therapy must be directed against both types of microbes.
-This may be accomplished with antibiotic combination therapy or with broad-spectrum, single-agent therapy.
-Specific therapy is then guided by the results of cultures retrieved from the abscess.[3]
+This may be accomplished with antibiotic combination therapy or with broad-spectrum single-agent therapy.
+Specific therapy is then guided by the results of cultures retrieved from the abscess.
+[5]

 In patients who are immunosuppressed, candidal species may play an important pathogenic role, and treatment with amphotericin B may be indicated.